 Get to know your iOS 9 tweaks

-iOS 9 slows things down a bit.
+iOS 9 slows things down a bit, but there's plenty of new features, which is why we've created this iOS 9 tips and tricks guide.
 While there are lots of new things to try out (particularly for iPad users), many of its changes are of an intuitive nature. iOS 9 is a so-called maintenance release, focusing on improving the foundation and making it smarter rather than rebuilding and adding to it.

 - Fancy trying out the latest version of iOS?
 Check out our guide on how to download iOS 10 beta right now

-But even though you won't find very many revolutionary changes, the usability and accessibility tweaks throughout iOS 9 make it feel like a complete, polished operating system rather than a work in progress.
-And as always, if you've missed anything, we've got you covered with 62 tips and tricks.
+But even though you won't find very many revolutionary changes with iOS 9, the usability and accessibility tweaks throughout iOS 9 make it feel like a complete, polished operating system rather than a work in progress.
+And as always, if you've missed anything, we've got you covered with 64 tips and tricks.

 - Also check out our collection of how to use iOS 9 guides